the-pod-shop/opnsense-helper/README.md

 - setup dhcp
 - uses the opnsense backend via shh - ***much faster than the frontend api!!!***

+## Some of the docs are currently outdated

 ## install
 ## pip
 ```bash